Miami-Dade County Attorney For Multiple DUI Offenses

 Drivers with multiple DUI offenses will lose their license for a period of time.
 Two DUIs within five years require a five-year revocation under Florida law and a third conviction within ten years of the second requires a 10-year revocation period.
 After the fourth DUI, Florida will permanently revoke an offender’ license.
 In all situations, the court might consider granting a hardship reinstatement after a year or two.
 Even those who have had their license permanently revoked might be eligible for a hardship license after five years.

-Contact an Experienced Miami-Dade DUI Defense Lawyer
+Contact an Experienced Miami-Dade DUI Defense Attorney

 Multiple DUI offenses carry harsh penalties, and can have devastating effects on a defendant’s personal and professional life.
-An experienced DUI defense lawyer can advocate for you and fight to reduce your jail time and fines.
+An experienced DUI defense attorney can advocate for you and fight to reduce your jail time and fines.
 Your attorney might find procedural issues, rights violations, mishandling of evidence, and other potential defense strategies to help you stay out of jail.
 If you have been arrested for another DUI in South Florida, let a seasoned DUI defense attorney guide you through the judicial process and minimize your penalties.
 Contact our skilled legal team at Meldon Law online or call at 800-373-8000 for a free case evaluation to learn about your rights and discuss your next steps.